Net::Whois - Scraper checks domain data via RDAP and WHOIS

 - Current domain status

-- Domain release date
+- Domain drop date

 - Raw response — WHOIS text or RDAP JSON